marnec/ML/docs/pages/ML-48-DeepLearningRNN6.md

 where $\sqrt{d_k}$ is the **scaled dot product** used to prevent exploding gradients, and in fact another name for this model is the **scaled dot product attention** as it is presented in the original transformer architecture paper ([Vaswani et.al.2017](https://arxiv.org/abs/1706.03762))

 ## Multi-Head attention
-The multi-head process repeats the self attention mechanism multiple times **in parallel**.
+The multi-head attention is a **layer** of the transformer architecture.
+A multi-head attention layer repeats the self attention mechanism multiple times **in parallel**.
 Each time we calculate self attention for a sequence it's called a **head**, thus the name multi-head attention.

 Self attention vectors are functions of $q, k, v$ vectors.
 In turn these vectors are obtained as defined in $\eqref{eq:qkv}$ and they are a function of the parameter matrices $W^Q, W^K, W^V$.